 Rosa created a plan of action for a group of more than twenty actors in the justice and advocacy sector.
 She laid the groundwork for the monthly meetings, recruited organizations to join the network, and facilitated communication amongst the various groups.

-Rosa has her ambitions set on further development of the network.
+Rosa has her ambitions set on the further development of the network.
 “I’d like to see even more organizations involved, additional logistical support from government actors, the opportunity to offer more sensitivity training to police officers, and the creation of a database of legal resources for network members and beyond.”

 WJI aims to not only provide legal rights education and legal services to women during programming, but also to leave communities with a blueprint to continue their community-based legal activism.
 The network created by WJI represents a major step towards improving responses to survivors of violence in Tecpán and across rural Guatemala.